agc-shubham/100_days_of_Python/README.md

 ## Day 31
 Project: Created a flash card app that let users learn different concepts using flash cards.
 ## Day 32
-Project: Creating automated scripts to send Mails.
+Project: Created automated scripts to send Mails using smtp library.
+Added extra layer of protection by keeping sensitive information in .env file